simenkid/dissolve-chunks/README.md

 <br>
 ### 2. Step by Step: Delcare the rules and compile them into a parser

-This exmple is available here: [exmaple01.js](https://github.com/simenkid/dissolve-chunks/blob/master/examples/example01.js).
+This example is available here: [example01.js](https://github.com/simenkid/dissolve-chunks/blob/master/examples/example01.js).

 <br>
 #### 2.1 Require the **dissolve-chunks** module and get the rule object